-In case of manufacturing of portland pozzolana cement, about 30 per cent pozzolanic material is added to the ordinary cement clinker and the mix is throughly grounded.
+In the case of manufacturing of portland pozzolana cement, about 30 per cent of pozzolanic material is added to the ordinary cement clinker and the mix is thoroughly grounded.
 The pozzolanic material used are calcined clay or fly ash.

 3. Super Sulphated Cement(IS 6909: 1990)

-Super sulphate cement is made from well-granulated blast furnace slag about 80 to 85 %, calcium sulphate around 10 to 15 %, and portland cement about 1 to 2 %.
+Super sulphate cement is made from well-granulated blast furnace slag of about 80 to 85 %, calcium sulphate of around 10 to 15 %, and portland cement of about 1 to 2 %.
 The mixture of all these components is then grounded finer than the portland cement.

 4. Rapid Hardening Cement – IS 8041: 1990